YOUTH PROGRAMS REGISTRATION AND PAYMENT

 - We will use the Center for Architecture’s Zoom Video Conferencing for our online programs.

 - We will also use Microsoft SharePoint/OneDrive to share digital program materials with students.
 This is a great way to share program resources without clogging up your inboxes.

 - For our Digital Design classes, we will be using the digital software program SketchUp.
 We will send instructions for downloading the free version of this program to all registered families.

 What technology does my child need in order to participate?

 - Students will need a computer, laptop, or tablet that has a camera and a microphone.
 Steady internet access is also required.
-Although it’s not required, headphones with a built-in microphone are helpful.
+Although not required, headphones with a built-in microphone are helpful.

-- For our Digital Design classes, students must have a computer or laptop (not a tablet) and an external 3-click mouse.
+- For our Digital Design classes, students must have a computer or laptop (not a tablet) and an external three-click mouse.
 Tablets cannot run the digital design software used in these classes.
 Students must also download a free version of SketchUp prior to the class or locate the web-based SketchUp portal.
 Instructions will be sent in program confirmation emails.

 Can my child attend an online class on their phone?